-Spicy Paper Bag Chilli Snapper!
+Spicy Paper Bag Chilli Snapper

 Spicy Paper Bag Fish

-Want a baked whole fish with a powerhouse of flavour to serve guests?
+Want a Chinese baked whole fish with a powerhouse of flavour to serve guests?
 This recipe is a dream: it's easy, requires 10 minutes prep and has very little to clean up afterwards and everything is baked in a bag.
 It's a spicy paper bag snapper!
 And Dear Reader, this is a definite pushy recipe!

 If you are a fan of spicy, bold flavours and moist fish then you have to give this a go.
 The paper bag parchment keeps the fish deliciously moist.
 Yes there is a lot of garlic, ginger and chilli in this but I use a little trick to make it seem more ferociously spicy than it actually is.
 While I use milder large red chillies, I also dice up red capsicum to give it an vividly coloured red covering that makes it look scarier than it actually is.
 Still, it is not for the chilli fearing or the faint hearted.
 You do have to love strong flavours as I do and if you do, then this fish will be your food nirvana.
 I have to be pulled away from this dish every time and the sauce is made for steamed rice.